msfjarvis/twt/README.md

 - `ACCESS_TOKEN` - Authentication access token for your user, for the project
 - `ACCESS_TOKEN_SECRET` - Access secret for your user
 - `TARGET_USERNAME` - The username of the account to fetch tweets from, such as `archillect`
+- `MAX_AMOUNT` - Optional, specifies the maximum amount of tweets to check (default is 1024).